 See below for Project St Michael

-The present church was built in 1859-60 to a design by Sir
+The present church was built in 1859-60 to a design by Sir George Gilbert Scott, one of a

-George Gilbert Scott, one of a trio of eminent Victorian architects.
+trio of eminent Victorian architects.
 The original spire was rebuilt in 1865 and further shortened in 1934.
-Even so, the church is visible for many miles around and is
+Even so, the church is visible for many miles around and is a much loved local

-Some eleven years after completion of the church, a fine
+Some eleven years after completion of the church, a fine organ by Nicholson of Worcester

-organ by Nicholson of Worcester was installed and is in use to this day.
-Sadly, the contemporary sheet metal scrolls with painted texts by the vicar’s wife, which decorate many interior aspects of
+was installed and is in use to this day.
+Sadly, the contemporary sheet metal scrolls with painted texts by the vicar’s wife, which decorate many interior aspects of the walls have now

-The tower houses a peal of eight bells, dedicated in 1874
+The tower houses a peal of eight bells, dedicated in 1874 and a tower clock was

-and a tower clock was commissioned the following year.
+commissioned the following year.

-The church (Grade 2*) is listed together with the First
+The church (Grade 2*) is listed together with the First World War memorial

-Following a review, plans are being formulated to update
+Following a review, plans are being formulated to update the interior of the church to

-the interior of the church to improve its suitability for present day family worship, whilst maintaining its historic design features.
+improve its suitability for present day family worship, whilst maintaining its historic design features.

 Restoration, Re-ordering, Renewal